Denbergvanthijs/musaic/README.md

 1. Make sure whichever MIDI device you wish to use (either through a soundcard, USB or a virtual MIDI cable) is initialised and working _before_ starting `musAIc`

-2. Once started click `options`, tick the box next to MIDI, then select you MIDI device from the dropdown menu.
-Optionally you can send the MIDI clock signal too (on by default), however this is largely untested may act weird.
+2. Once started click `options`, tick the box next to MIDI, then select your MIDI device from the dropdown menu.
+Optionally you can send the MIDI clock signal too (on by default), however, this is largely untested and may act weird.

 Note: there is also a small bug where re-opening the options dialog will reset which MIDI device it will use, so make sure to select the desired one again.

-### Changing the AI musician
+### Changing the AI musicia

-`musAIc` is currently bundelled with two neural networks: the original developed in 2019 (affectionately named `VERSION 9`), and the WIP pop star `EUROAI`.
+`musAIc` is currently bundled with two neural networks: the original developed in 2019 (affectionately named `VERSION 9`), and the WIP pop star `EUROAI`.
 In the future they (and others!) would be selectable from within the GUI, however for now the only way is to change the `PLAYER` global variable in `src/main/python/network.py` to either 1 for `VERSION_9`, 2 for `EUROAI`, or 0 for a random number generator (for development/debugging, will not load `tensorflow`).